yannikbauer/hollywood_movies_03/README.md

     - In Expo, the degree numbers for the 47x29 cm screen at 25 cm distance are determined not by standard trig assuming a flat screen, but by small-angle approximation
       - this means that the 106x66º indicated in Expo on a 47x29 cm screen at 25 cm distance would be 86x60º by standard trigonometry
       - this discrepancy is currently accepted because the small angle approximation preserves pixel sizes in the screen center better than standard trig and we decided that we care most about the central pixels, because this is how the pix/deg were calculated in Houston and because this is presumably also closest to the pix/deg-calculation in Tübingen
+    - In Expo, we tested both corrected (linearized) and uncorrected (non-linearized) gamma calibration
+  - Version 3 (this version)
+    - 30 fps
+    - NOT histogram equalized
+    - used 448x252 high-res frames from Houston and created one stimulus versions to be tested:
+      1. high-res 424x264
+        - created by upsampling 448x252 high-res frames into 512x288 frames, which is twice the size of the downsampled frames in Houston, so that we can use twice the spatial resolution to present the same image content at the same size as in Houston or Tübingen
+        - cropped to 424x264 to match the dimensions of the 47x29 cm monitor at 25 cm distance
+        - if presented @ 4 pix/deg = 106x66º (full-screen): same spatial frequency content but twice spatial resolution of Houston
+        - if presented @ 8 pix/deg = 53x33º (half-screen): same spatial frequency content but twice spatial resolution of Tuebingen
+    - In Expo, the degree numbers for the 47x29 cm screen at 25 cm distance are determined not by standard trig assuming a flat screen, but by small-angle approximation
+      - this means that the 106x66º indicated in Expo on a 47x29 cm screen at 25 cm distance would be 86x60º by standard trigonometry
+      - this discrepancy is currently accepted because the small angle approximation preserves pixel sizes in the screen center better than standard trig and we decided that we care most about the central pixels, because this is how the pix/deg were calculated in Houston and because this is presumably also closest to the pix/deg-calculation in Tübingen
+    - In Expo, we do not correct (linearize) gamma, unlike our artificial stimuli, but use uncorrected (non-linearized).
+Details below in section 'Munich stimulus presentation'.

 ### Tübingen movie stimulus structure & presentation